Dior: Financial data

-Criticism
+Dior pays subcontractors as little as 53 euro for a handbag sold for 2600 euro.

+Controversies

 2000s

 In 2000, Galliano's collection inspired by homeless people drew criticism, but also attention, to the house of Dior.

 2010s

-In early 2011, scandal arose when John Galliano was accused of making anti-semitic comments after drinking in Paris.
+In early 2011, scandal arose when John Galliano was accused of making antisemitic comments after drinking in Paris.
 Footage was released of the designer under the influence of alcohol saying "I love Hitler" and "People like you would be dead today.
 Your mothers, your forefathers would be fucking gassed and dead" to a non-Jewish woman.
-In France, it is against the law to make anti-semitic remarks, and is punishable by up to six months in prison.
+In France, it is against the law to make antisemitic remarks, and is punishable by up to six months in prison.
 On 1 March 2011, Christian Dior officially announced that it had fired Galliano amidst the controversy.

-Plagiarism and cultural appropriation controversies

 2017

 In 2017, Dior was accused of cultural appropriation by directly plagiarizing a Bihor coat, a traditional Romanian vest, by using the same colour and patterns in its pre-fall collection; Dior had presented it as their original designs without giving any credit to the people of Bihor nor crediting the Romanian people as source of inspiration.
-As a result, Romanian people were outraged and to fight against this cultural appropriation, a compaign was launched by Romanian fashion magazine Beau Monde who then recruited native craftsmen and fashion designers from Bihor to create a new line of fashion.
+As a result, Romanian people were outraged and to fight against this cultural appropriation, a campaign was launched by Romanian fashion magazine Beau Monde who then recruited native craftsmen and fashion designers from Bihor to create a new line of fashion.
 The cover of the Beau Monde magazine read:

 Thus, the online platform named Bihor Couture was launched; Bihor Couture also publicly shamed Dior for "theft" and sold original artisan-made versions of the traditional Romanian vest.

 2022

-In April 2022, Dior released a new midi-skirt in Seoul, Dior's art director Maria Grazia Chiuri described the 2022 Fall collection design was inspired by school uniform (including pleated skirts), also in honour of Catherine Dior.
-This new skirt was plain black wrap-around skirt which was made of two panels of fabric which was sewn to the waistband of the skirt; it featured four flat panels with no pleats (one at each side of each panel of fabric) and pleats; it was constructed in an overlapping fashion such that there was two overlapping flat surface at the back and front and side pleats when worn.
+In April 2022, Dior released a new midi-skirt in Seoul, Dior's art director Maria Grazia Chiuri described the 2022 Fall collection design as inspired by school uniform (including pleated skirts), also in honour of Catherine Dior.
+This new skirt was a plain black wrap-around skirt, made of two panels of fabric sewn to the waistband of the skirt; it featured four flat panels with no pleats (one at each side of each panel of fabric) and pleats; it was constructed in an overlapping fashion, so that there was two overlapping flat surfaces at the back and the front, and side pleats when worn.
 On its official website page, this skirt was described as "a hallmark Dior silhouette, the mid-length skirt is updated with a new elegant and modern variation [...]".